Parenting and Divorce Pamphlet

 Divorce is a major personal crisis for adults and children.
 The stress can produce physical symptoms as well as behavioral and emotional problems.
 Children of different ages may react differently to divorce — from irritability in infants to drug use in adolescents.
 Recognizing the signs of trouble early and helping children deal with them may prevent serious future problems.
 By coming to an agreement on parenting issues, you and your spouse avoid or minimize harm to the children and avoid a court fight.

 Neither parent may do anything to hamper the natural development of the children's love and respect for the other parent.
 A parent should not disparage the other parent or discuss the divorce in the children’s presence.
 Each parent must make all reasonable efforts to encourage and facilitate communication between the other parent and the children.
 Neither parent should do anything that would estrange the children from the other parent or that would injure the children's opinion of either parent.

-The material in this pamphlet represents general legal advice.
+The material in this pamphlet has been based on, and some of it has been taken directly from, Florida statutes in effect at the time it was written and represents general legal advice.
 Since the law is continually changing, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.